muskan097/airfare-prediction/README.md

 Well, this is one question we can solve with data science.

-In return, if anyone has an answer to the above questions, I would love to hear from you.
+If anyone has an answer to the above questions, I would love to hear from you.
+Connect with me on Linkedin :[LinkedIn](linkedin.com/in/muskan-gulati)

 ## Motivation